-I’ve just laid a rose on Beethoven’s grave.
+I'm in Vienna and I’ve just laid a rose on Beethoven’s grave.
 I feel slightly embarrassed, like a groupie.

 The graveyard where Beethoven spends his eternity is in sharp contrasts with his ineffably sad life story.
 Beethoven was a foul-tempered man, struggling in his later years with profound deafness, unable to hear the applause at his own concerts and evicted by one Viennese landlady after another until his death in 1827.